-For example, here’s a hypothetical example of the difference between down cost averaging and lump sum investing.
+For example, here’s a hypothetical example of the difference between down-cost averaging and lump sum investing.

 |Price of the Market||Value of your $200k lump sum investment (investing all at once)||Value of investing $200k over 12 months (Investing $16,667 per month)|

-As you can see, the end result in this scenario is relatively similar.
+As you can see, the result in this scenario is relatively similar.
 The down cost averager was able to buy shares cheaper when the market dropped, but they also bought high as the market rose in price.

 How to invest $200k for growth

 Investing $200k for growth is best done through low-cost index funds like the S&P 500.
-The S&P 500 has been a reliable investment with an average annualized return around 10%.
+The S&P 500 has been a reliable investment with an average annualized return of around 10%.
 Alternatively, you can invest in a total stock market ETF or growth funds in small, mid, or large cap.

 Most beginners would do well investing in the S&P 500 ETF like VOO.
 The S&P 500 is the top 500 companies in the United States, so you know you’re getting a quality group of companies.
 As stated, the S&P 500 has continued to produce positive returns and is seen as reliable.

-Some investors will invest in small, mid, or large cap specific growth funds.
+Some investors will invest in small, mid, or large-cap specific growth funds.
 Small-cap are smaller companies, while large-cap are big companies like Johnson and Johnson.
-For example, you could invest ⅓ of your funds in VBK (small cap), ⅓ in VOT (mid cap), and ⅓ in VV (large cap).
+For example, you could invest ⅓ of your funds in VBK (small cap), ⅓ in VOT (mid-cap), and ⅓ in VV (large cap).

 Where to invest $200k now for income

 Investing for income often means sacrificing capital gains.
-However, dividend investing can be a good way to reduce volatility in the market.
+However, dividend investing can be an excellent way to reduce volatility in the market.

 Investing for income can be seen as riskier than investing for growth to some people.
-As an income investor, you’re giving up share price growth for a set income return.
-For example, the S&P 500 could go up 20% this year, but your income investment might only pay you 10%.
+You’re giving up share price growth for a set income return as an income investor.

 Covered call ETFs are income investments where a fund manager writes options against an underlying index, like the S&P 500.
 QYLD, RYLD, XYLD, NUSI, and JEPI are all examples of covered call ETFs.
 The price remains relatively stable because the funds are 100% options, so they’re all yield and no gains.

-Alternatively, you could invest in something like QYLG or XYLG where only 50% of the fund is in options.
+Alternatively, you could invest in something like QYLG or XYLG, where only 50% of the fund is in options.
 Therefore, half of your money is income generating while the other half sees capital gains.